thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

 .. note::

-   The AD-GMSL522-SL Development Board or simply “GMSL Dev Board” is just another name for the AD-GMSL522-SL board.
-Note that these three names are used interchangeably throughout this Getting Started Guide.
+   The AD-GMSL522-SL Development Board or simply “GMSL Dev Board” is just another name for the AD-GMSL522-SL Board.
+These three names are used interchangeably throughout this Software Guide.

 This page will go over high-level features and functions of the AD-GMSL522-SL Board.
 The following, specifically, will be covered: